CScharer/full-stack-qa/docs/work/20251229_ALLURE_SUITES_SELENIDE_FIXES.md

 3. Investigate why Selenide tests are not getting environment labels for TEST and PROD
 4. Consider improving the "combined" environment splitting to handle more cases

+---

+## GitHub Pages Deployment Issue (2025-12-29)

+**Problem**: Suites tab on GitHub Pages (https://cscharer.github.io/full-stack-qa/#) does not show all frameworks, but local report (downloaded artifact) shows all frameworks correctly.

+**Status**: 🔍 **INVESTIGATING**

+**Symptoms**:
+- ✅ Local report (downloaded artifact viewed at http://localhost:8080/#): All frameworks visible in Suites tab
+- ❌ GitHub Pages (https://cscharer.github.io/full-stack-qa/#): Not all frameworks visible in Suites tab
+- ✅ Report generation: Working correctly (local version confirms)
+- ⚠️ Deployment: Suspected issue with GitHub Pages deployment

+**Potential Root Causes**:
+1. **File deployment issue**: Container files or data files not being deployed correctly
+2. **GitHub Pages caching**: Browser or CDN caching old version
+3. **File path references**: Relative paths in generated report might not work on GitHub Pages
+4. **Deployment configuration**: `force_orphan: true` might be causing issues with file references
+5. **File size limits**: GitHub Pages might have limits on file sizes or total deployment size
+6. **Missing files**: Some container files might not be included in the deployment

+**Investigation Steps**:
+1. ✅ Add verification step before deployment to check report structure
+2. ✅ Change `force_orphan: false` to preserve history and file references
+3. ⚠️ Add diagnostic output to show what files are being deployed
+4. ⚠️ Verify container files are present in deployed report
+5. ⚠️ Check if there are any file size or path issues

+**Changes Made**:
+- Added "Verify Report Before Deployment" step to check report structure
+- Changed `force_orphan: false` to preserve file references
+- Added diagnostic output for container files and framework detection
+- Added verification of critical directories (data/, widgets/)

+**Next Steps**:
+1. Test deployment with new verification step
+2. Compare deployed report structure with local report
+3. Check browser console for any 404 errors or missing file references
+4. Verify container files are accessible in deployed report

 #### Immediate Actions (Before Merge)

 1. **Review Pipeline Logs Manually** ✅ **COMPLETE**